ryrob30/mobile-services.en/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md

 **Best Practices**

-Here are some practices to remember:
+Here are some best practices to remember:

 * To reduce confusion, **avoid** defining mobile app virtual report suites that contain data from multiple apps.
 * Use a unique app ID as part of an audience segment **each** time you want to send a push message.